Embark on an Epic Journey: Discover Kazakhstan's M32, the Modern Silk Road

-M32 is one of the main highways of Kazakhstan running from the Russian border towards the border with Kyrgyzstan.
+M32 is one of the main highways of Kazakhstan.
+It crosses the country, running from the Russian border towards the border with Kyrgyzstan.
 It’s a good road for those who wish to undertake such a journey to the heart of the country.

 How long is M32 road in Kazakhstan?

-The road is 2.046km (1271 miles) long and runs north-south from from Oral (or Uralsk), a city in northwestern Kazakhstan, at the confluence of the Ural and Chogan Rivers close to the Russian border and ends at Shymkent, the capital city of South Kazakhstan Province, the most populated region in the country.
+The road, known as Aral Highway, is 2.046km (1271 miles) long and runs north-south from from Oral (or Uralsk, a city in northwestern Kazakhstan at the confluence of the Ural and Chogan Rivers, close to the Russian border) to Shymkent (the capital city of South Kazakhstan Province, the most populated region in the country).

 Is M32 road in Kazakhstan paved?

-Part of the European Route 38, the road has been improved the last years.
-Now it’s almost totally paved (just some unpaved parts).
+Part of the European Route 38, the road has been partly improved the last years.
+Now it’s almost totally paved (just some unpaved parts with potholes).
+It is broken or washed away in large sections.
 The drive will take more than 40 hours due the traffic and the road conditions.

 When was the M32 road in Kazakhstan built?